-A conversation with Evan Gravelle, Senior Autonomy Engineer
+A conversation with Evan Gravelle, an AI Engineer at Shield AI.

 What is reinforcement learning?

 Reinforcement learning (RL) is a branch of machine learning concerned with the process of learning by trying things, receiving a positive or negative reward (feedback), and then modifying behavior to try and maximize cumulative expected reward.
 Many forms of life learn through RL; for example, a dog can be trained to sit on command by offering treats when she sits, acting as positive reinforcement.
 Children quickly learn to avoid touching hot things by associating this action with pain, which acts as a strong negative reinforcement signal.

 RL applied to artificial intelligence has found remarkable success in recent years due to breakthroughs in both computing resources and algorithm improvements.
 Graphics Processing Unit capabilities have been improving tenfold every few years.
 This (combined with the availability of large datasets) has led to massive breakthroughs in the field of deep learning.
 Fundamental to deep learning is the concept of a neural network: a collection of nodes (neurons) performing operations on an input and returning an output.
 A deep neural network has many neurons in sequence.
 Using deep neural networks to approximate the value (output) of taking an action in some state (input) has led to incredibly advanced reinforcement learning agents in multiple domains.
 Additionally, algorithmic breakthroughs such as experience replay, self-play, and Monte Carlo tree search have pushed improvements specific to RL.
 The combination of these advancements has created superhuman players of Atari, Go, and Shogi, and a nearly professional DoTA 2 team of bots.
 There appears to be breakthroughs nearly every week!

 What are some of the applications of RL?
 How is it used at Shield AI?